-The Canadian Transportation Agency (the Agency) received an appeal by the International Air Transportation Association (IATA) dated September 13, 2019 of the revised customer services charges set out in the Company's Announcement of Revised Services Charges dated August 15, 2019 (the Announcement) requesting, among other things, the cancellation of the revised charges.
-The appeal alleges that the Company did not comply with two of the charging principles in the ANS Act and that it did not comply with the notice requirements of the ANS Act.
-The Company disagrees with IATA's appeal.
-The Company and IATA held a mediation on October 17, 2019 but were unable to resolve the matter.
-The Company will vigorously defend the appeal.
+The Canadian Transportation Agency (the Agency) received an appeal by WestJet dated September 11, 2020 of the revised customer service charges set out in the Company's Announcement of Revised Service Charges dated August 12, 2020 (the Announcement) requesting, among other things, the cancellation of the revised charges.
+The appeal alleges that the Company did not comply with two of the charging principles in the ANS Act.
+The Company denies the allegations advanced by WestJet.
+The Company and WestJet are in the process of considering mediation.
+The Company will vigorously defend the appeal if mediation is not undertaken or if after mediation the Company and WestJet are unable to resolve the matter.
 The outcome of the appeal is not determinable at this time.

 The Agency is the designated appeal body for the Company's charges pursuant to the provisions of the ANS Act.
 Appeals can be made only on the basis that the Company did not observe one or more of the charging principles in establishing the charges or the statutory notice and announcement requirements set out in the ANS Act.
-After considering the submissions of both IATA and the Company, the Agency must decide the appeal within 60 days, unless it is of the opinion that there are special circumstances involved in the determination of the appeal, in which case it has a further 30 days to decide the appeal.
+After considering the submissions of both WestJet and the Company, the Agency must decide the appeal within 60 days, unless it is of the opinion that there are special circumstances involved in the determination of the appeal, in which case it has a further 30 days to decide the appeal.